roadmap-automation/lh_devices/README.md

 ## Structure
 Base (application-independent) classes are contained in the modules in the base `lh_serial_devices` directory.
 Subdirectories contain application-specific code:

+* `gilson`: communications with Gilson devices, specifically through the GSIOC protocol
 * `hamilton`: communications specifically with Hamilton OEM syringe pumps and valves
 * `injection`: the ROADMAP project multichannel injection system.
 Requires an active setup to run.
 * `qcmd`: the ROADMAP project QCMD measurement interface.